Thiago099/SKSE-Menu-Framework-SDK/README.md

 Put the contents of the part two on your skyrim root folder

+For a development environment, you need both imgui.dll and imguid.dll in your Skyrim root folder.

 ## Using this mod's template

 Clone [this](https://github.com/Thiago099/SKSEMenuFrameworkTemplate) repository and follow the instructions on the readme.md